Need Help? Give us a call.

 1. Never check email first thing in the morning.
+Who doesn’t grab their phone first thing when they wake up?
 Instead, devote the first hour of your day to a high-priority task requiring uninterrupted focus—one that, when you finish, you’ll feel like you’ve really accomplished something.
 Honestly, this tip is on the list because so many productivity experts endorse the idea.
 Personal development trainer Sid Savara offers seven reasons not to check email first thing.

 2. Do less, more strategically.
 20% of what you do will drive 80% of your outcomes, according to the Pareto Principle.
 What can you eliminate from your to-do list to focus on the 20% that truly matter?
 (If you keep moving something to tomorrow’s list, maybe you really don’t need to do it.)

 3. Schedule less time than you think you’ll need.
-Parkinson’s Law says, “Work expands to fill the time available”?
+Parkinson’s Law says, “Work expands to fill the time available”.
 If you think you’ll need an hour for a meeting, schedule half an hour.
-The constraint forces you to focus.
+With this tip for productivity, the constraint forces you to focus.

 6. Crowdsource it.
 If you start stalling on something you normally do yourself—say, writing proposals—try hauling someone in to help you.
 You’ll get new ideas and, with others involved, being accountable to others will keep you going.

 7. Gamify it.
 Set a timer and try to finish a task in 10 or 20 minutes.
 (It works to get kids to clean their rooms, so why not you?)
 Reward yourself when you finish.
 Also be mindful of the time you set: you don’t want to sacrifice quality just to get it done!